ilyasOne/LearnScrum/README.md

 By focusing on theory, practical experience, and mock exams, you’ll be well-prepared to take and pass your Scrum Master exam.

 Succes!

+---
+Disclaimer: This information is provided for general informational purposes only and you cannot derive any rights from this communication.